grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** That makes me wonder... what should happen when I press "0" again at this stage?

 **Johnny:** Good catch, that is what these examples are for -- they make our thinking concrete.
 As Ken Pugh says: “Often the complete understanding of a concept does not occur until someone tries to use the concept".
-We would normally put it on a TODO list, because it is part of a different story, but we are done with this one, so let's move straight to the story about displaying entered digits.
+We would normally put it on a TODO list, because it is part of a different story, but as we are done with this one, let's move straight to the story about displaying entered digits.
 How about it, Jane?

 **Jane:** Agree.